gemc/docs/webPage/source/index.rst

    <small> <i> gemc can <a href="documentation/gdmlCadFactories.html">import models from CAD and GDML</a>.
    Left: the upper gastrointestinal system is modeled in CAD.
    It can be <a href="examples/humanBody.html">imported in GEMC and made it sensitive</a> so that radiation doses can be measured.
-   Right: the mighty USS Enterprise NCC 1701-A <a href="examples/forFun.html">can be used to shoot protons torpedos</a>.
-These stl files are directly imported in GEMC.
+   Right: the mighty USS Enterprise NCC 1701-A (CAD) <a href="examples/forFun.html">can be used to shoot protons torpedos</a> at a dragon (CAD) while a GDML sphere is watching.
    </i></small></center><br><br>